TweetyDaBird/Little-Big-Scroll/README.md

 Usable for Media control, macro buttons, or just about anything else you can imagine and code in QMK.

 #### The 'family' includes:
 - **Little Big Scroll 6** - 6 Cherry MX compatible buttons, one Ø40 mm encoder wheel with button.
-(Prototype status)
+(Prototype being tested)
 - **Little Big Scroll 4** - 2 or 4 Cherry MX compatible buttons, one Ø40 mm encoder wheel with button, optional 128x32px OLED.
 (Complete and available for sale/manufacturing)
 - **Little Big Scroll** - A single Ø40 mm encoder wheel with button.
 (Design completed, pending prototype)